isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: "Start Right Programme: A Meaningful Transition into the New School Year"
+          date: 21 January 2025
+          announcement: The Start Right programme, conducted during Weeks 0 and 1 of the school term, was thoughtfully designed to help Regent Secondary students transition seamlessly from the holiday break back into academic life.
+          link_text: Read more about it here
+          link_url: /start-right-programme-a-meaningful-transition-into-the-new-school-year/
         - title: 2024 'N' Level Examination Results Release
           date: 16 December 2024
           announcement: Congratulations to our 2024 'N' Level Examinations Top Performers!